shivannis/xandr-docs-public/xandr-docs/monetize/direct-inventory-targeting.md

 ---
 title: Direct Inventory Targeting
-description: In this page learn what is Direct Inventory Targeting and steps you need to perform to include or exclude specific managed publishers, sites, or placements. ms.date: 10/28/2023
+description: In this page learn what is Direct Inventory Targeting and steps that you need to perform to include or exclude specific managed publishers, sites, or placements. ms.date: 10/28/2023
 ---